tlm-solutions/documentation/src/chapter_2_2_user_api.md

 ## Modifing Users

-If you want to change the role you hae to be an admin.
+If you want to change the role you have to be an admin.

 **Request**